-The Fool Considers Himself Wise; The Wise Man Knows Himself to be a Fool
+A Fools Thinks He is Wise; A Wise Man Knows Himself to Be a Fool

 Technology has brought us an amazing amount of information.
 A legitimate question is, how much WISDOM have we gained as a result?
+AI might give you data, but does it give you perspective?
 It is pretty clear that America has abandoned universal truths in favor of “my truth”.
 The problem is, “my truth” is often just not very wise.
 John Stuart Mill said, “It is better to be a human being, dissatisfied, than a pig satisfied; better to be Socrates dissatisfied than a fool satisfied.
 And if the fool, or the pig, is of a different opinion, it is only because they only know their own side of the question.”
 Our daily world of information is indeed filled with people who fit that definition.

 Go to the Source